-Common processes used to create titanium rods include hot forging, hot rolling, polishing, machining, extrusion, welding, casting and spinning.
+Common processes used to create titanium rods include hot forging, hot rolling, polishing, machining, extrusion, welding, casting, and spinning.
 These techniques may also be implemented in the manufacture of specific titanium parts.
-These shapes may be used as rods or bars, for example in concrete reinforcement or structuring, but are more often melted down or reworked by manufacturers who buy titanium in stock form to create parts for such broad industries as machine building, aerospace, aircraft, shipping, transit, automotive, sport, medical and power generation.
-Titanium metal and titanium alloys are lauded for their low density, high strength and superior corrosion resistance.
-These qualities render titanium 45% lighter than steel of comparable strength and twice as strong as aluminum, copper or brass with only a 60% increase in volume.
-Resistance to acid, stress, oxygen, salt and microbiological corrosion make titanium the logical and most effective choice for underwater applications, as well as medical implants and prosthetics as it eliminates concern for allergic reactions to the material.
+These shapes may be used as rods or bars, for example in concrete reinforcement or structuring, but are more often melted down or reworked by manufacturers who buy titanium in stock form to create parts for such broad industries as machine building, aerospace, aircraft, shipping, transit, automotive, sport, medical, and power generation.
+Titanium metal and titanium alloys are lauded for their low density, high strength, and superior corrosion resistance.
+These qualities render titanium 45% lighter than steel of comparable strength and twice as strong as aluminum, copper, or brass with only a 60% increase in volume.
+Resistance to acid, stress, oxygen, salt, and microbiological corrosion make titanium the logical and most effective choice for underwater applications, as well as medical implants and prosthetics as it eliminates the concern for allergic reactions to the material.
 Rods allow for easy transportation and use as volume is straightforwardly regulated and pre-forms make shipping and manufacturing processes much more predictable.
 In some instances, plants will also custom process rods and deliver the final product to consumers.